 - 1. Medications given/prescribed once, twice, or three times daily should be given at home. - 2.
 Parent/guardian permission is required for any medication taken by a student. - 3.
-All medications are required to be presented to the school office by a parent/guardian.
+All medications are required to be presented to the school office by an adult.
 It is the parent's/guardian's responsibility to consult with the school nurse in person or by phone regarding any medication.
 Failure to follow the medication procedure protocol may result in disciplinary action in accordance with the Student Code of Conduct. - 4.
 All medications must be presented in the original container labeled with the student's name, date, and name of medication.
 If there is any discrepancy, whatsoever, between the label on the bottle, the parent's/guardian's instructions, or the doctor's order (if indicated), the student will not be allowed to take the medication. - 5.
 When the parent/guardian has completed Section B of the Medication Permission Form (SHS-1), medication is in a properly labeled container, and a physician has completed Section A of the Medication Permission Form (SHS-1) (if indicated), the student may take the prescribed dose of medication.
 Medicine must be taken in the presence of a designated adult and documented on the medication log.
-All medications are to be kept locked up with limited access by designated adults. - 6.
-In the absence of a school nurse, the principal or designee will be responsible for assigning personnel to assist students taking medication and for periodic monitoring of the Medication Procedure. - 7.
-The Medication Permission Form (SHS-1) must be updated at the beginning of each school year or when there is a change of dosage. - 8.
+All medications are to be kept locked up with limited access by designated adults with the exception of Inhalers and EpiPens. - 6.
+In the absence of a school nurse, the principal or designee will be responsible for assigning a trained staff member to assist students taking medication and for periodic monitoring of the Medication Procedure. - 7.
+The Medication Permission Form (SHS-1) must be updated at the beginning of each school year and when there is a change of dosage. - 8.
 Medication not picked up at the close of the school year (or sooner if indicated) will be destroyed.
 Reminder by letter or telephone call to the parent/guardian for medications(s) to be picked up will be made before the close of the school year (or sooner if indicated). - 9.
 Exceptions to these procedures may be necessary depending on individual circumstances. - 10.
-If you have any questions regarding this procedure, please call School Health Services, extension 5028, at one of the numbers listed below.
+If you have any questions regarding this procedure, please call the nurse at your child's school.